KyleKing/recipes/docs/poultry/enchiladas.md

 - Add the cumin and cinnamon
 - Add the spinach in handfuls and heat until all wilted
 - Spoon into each enchilada in place of the chicken

-## Notes

-- See Enchilada recipe variation with sour cream